-Recommended for Office of the Chief Procurer nent Officer Approval
+Recommended for Office of the Chief Pro curement Officer Approval

-(Name) Date
+(Name)

 Head of Contracting Activity Date

-By my making this determination in accordance Coast Guard is authorized to acquire (Insert nursingle award task or delivery order contract.
+rdance 10 U.S.C.
+2304a(d)(3)(A) the United States ert number or description of the procurement) via a ct.

 (Name) Date

 Chief Procurement Officer, or designee